IN THIS SECTION

 If you have any MyGTCS queries, these should be dealt with by emailing email@example.com or directed to tel: 0131 314 6000.

-- If you do not have a computer or device (such as a smartphone) to connect to the internet, we would encourage you to ask a friend who has internet access to help you or to make use of any library or other public computer and internet facilities available in your area.
-With internet access you will be able:
+- If you do not have a computer or device (such as a smartphone) to connect to the internet, we would encourage you to make use of any library or other public computer and internet facilities available in your area or to ask a friend who has internet access to help.
+With internet access you will be able to set up an email address to receive your ballot email with instructions and your unique PIN to vote, and also to access the election website to vote.

 Contact Lisa Dobie, Council and Panel Support Officer – 0131 314 6021 or firstname.lastname@example.org.